-Achieve Permanent Residence through an Adjustment of Status
+Achieve Permanent Residence Through An Adjustment Of Status

-If you are currently in the U.S. on a temporary visa, we may be able to put you on a path to permanent residency and citizenship through naturalization, by guiding you through an adjustment of status proceeding.
+If you are currently in the U.S. on a temporary Visa, we may be able to put you on a path to permanent residency and citizenship through naturalization.
+We can do this by guiding you through an adjustment of status proceeding.
 If you qualify for an adjustment of status, you will be able to apply without having to return to your home country for processing.
-You will also be allowed to apply for a work permit or employment authorization document (EAD) during processing, and you may even be allowed to travel during processing.
+You will also be allowed to apply for a work permit or employment authorization document (EAD) during processing.
+You may even be allowed to travel during processing.

 An adjustment of status proceeding is a complex process, and not everyone is eligible.
 For instance, if you entered the country without proper entry clearance or became a public charge, then you may be deemed ineligible.
 Other requirements/qualifications include:

 Filing An Immigrant Petition & Other Documents For Adjustment Of Status

 After you determine if you are eligible for an adjustment of status, you will need to complete necessary forms and submit them to the U.S. Citizenship and Immigration Services (USCIS).
 That will include an immigration petition and Green Card application.
 These forms will include an Application to Register Permanent Residence or Adjust Status, Form I-485.
 You may file the application separate or along with other forms.
 If you file everything together, it will be called “concurrent filing.”
 Although concurrent filing can be complex because you must submit many official forms at once, it can cut down on time in the long run.

 You may have to wait to file your application and additional documentation until a Visa is available in your category.
 There are specific visa availability and priority dates that you must wait for if you are seeking an adjustment of status.
 It’s best to work with a skilled immigration attorney.
 We can help make sure you are submitting everything at the proper time so that you can achieve an adjustment of status.